Career options for Chemistry, Biology, and Pharmacy & Pharmacology researchers

-Careers Service MyFuture database - look at the vacancies relevant to your subject area and also in the sections 'For PhD Students' and 'For Postdocs'.
-Use the 'organisations' function to identify potential employers that you may want to work for or could approach speculatively.
+MyFuture - look at the vacancies relevant to your subject area and also in the sections 'For PhD Students' and 'For Postdocs'.
+Use the 'organisations' tab to identify potential employers that you may want to work for or could approach speculatively.

-- Applied Industrial Research Trading Organisations - has a directory of industrial research organisations.
+- Applied Industrial Research Trading Organisations (AIRTO) - has a directory of industrial research organisations.

 - Chemistry World

 - Rigzone - many Chemical Engineering jobs but some Chemistry research ones.

 - ABPI Careers - has links to pharmaceutical recruiters.